RachanaDevi/parallel-change/Java/README.md

    - checking if it has the least price eligible for discount
    - logic of adding 2 prices
    - price exposes its price to Item but does not expose the value it has.
+   - Price cannot be created having null and less than equal to zero but Price has a method which gives Price as zero
+      - This zero is used if the total Price is zero and no items are there
+   - User cannot create an item having zero price
+     - Then should it be the responsibility of the Item to check if price is zero or null
+     - Should Price only have the concept which can either be zero or non-zero ?